Elvis: That's the Way It Is: Reception

 The film opened in the week ending November 11, 1970 at the Uptown I theater in Toronto, Canada grossing a mild $9,500 for the week.
 It expanded to at least 9 cities the following week (including San Francisco, Portland, Denver and San Antonio) grossing $78,950 from the sample cities covered by Variety and placing 25th on their box office chart.
 Based on the sample cities covered by Variety, it grossed $332,714 from 110 play weeks in 1970.
 In Japan it grossed $700,000 in its first 6 weeks.

 Gene Siskel of the Chicago Tribune described it as "a carefully managed […] concert designed to promote his future engagements in Nevada."
 He noted that "fans will be enthralled as Presley sings more than a dozen of his hits" but that "persons hoping to learn about the man after hours will be disappointed."

 2001 version

-In 2001, a new version of That's the Way it Is was compiled.
+In 2001, a new version of That's the Way it Is was compiled and produced by award-winning producer Rick Schmidlin.
 The new version eliminated much of the documentary and non-Elvis content of the original in favor of adding additional performances of Elvis rehearsing and in concert.
 The final film runs 12 minutes shorter than the original, but contains more music, although several performances included in the original film are omitted (most notably the concert performance of "I Just Can't Help Believin'", even though the new version of the film features footage of Presley rehearsing the song and being concerned about remembering its lyrics on stage).

-The special edition was released on January 19, 2001, when this new version made its worldwide debut on the cable network, Turner Classic Movies and produced by award-winning producer Rick Schmidlin.
+The special edition was released on January 19, 2001, when this new version made its worldwide debut on the cable network, Turner Classic Movies, where it was the most watched film ever and seen by 95% of the audience.
+For this reason, the DVD version of the film did not sell well.